Roasted fennel and snow pea salad

 - ground black pepper

-- 2 tbsp 2 tbsp sunflower seeds or pumpkin seeds, toasted
+- 2 tbsp 2 tbsp pumpkin seeds or sunflower seeds, toasted

 - Preheat the oven to 450°F (225°C).

-- Cut the fennel into small wedges.
+- Cut the stalks and fronds off the fennel.
+Then cut the fennel bulb into small wedges.
 Arrange in a baking dish.
 Drizzle olive oil on top.
 Salt and pepper to taste.

 - Cut the lemon in half and squeeze out the juice and save for something else.
-Cut the lemon rind into thin wedges and place around the fennel (oven-baked lemon gives a lovely flavor but you don't have to eat them if you don't like to).
+Cut the lemon rind into thin wedges and place around the fennel (oven-baked lemon gives a lovely flavor but you don't have to eat them if you don't want).

 - Bake in the oven for 20–30 minutes or until the fennel has turned a nice golden color.